-Designation of the month of May as Canadian Jewish Heritage Month was first introduced in the Senate by Senator Linda Frum as Bill S-232 where it was passed in May 2017 and sent on for consideration by the House of Commons.
-It was approved without amendment by the Canadian Heritage Committee in November 2017.
-It is anticipated that the proposed legislation will return to the House of Commons for the third and final reading early in 2018.
+Designation of the month of May as Canadian Jewish Heritage Month was first introduced in the Senate by Senator Linda Frum as Bill S-232 where it was passed in May 2017, and was then introduced for consideration to the House of Commons by MP Michael Levitt, where it was passed unanimously by Parliament in 2018.
 (See Appendix IV for further information.)

 About the Friends of Simon Wiesenthal Center for Holocaust Studies

 “Inspiring and empowering Canadians to raise their voices for freedom, democracy and humanity.”